June 26, 2019

 - Pour in the Funfetti Sprinkles, and fold through with a spatula!

 - Split the mixture evenly between the three tins - bake in the oven for 30-35 minutes, or until baked through!
 Check with a skewer (it should be clean!)

 - Leave your sponges to cool in the tin for 10-15 minutes, and then on a wire rack to cool fully!

 For the Decoration!

-- Beat your room temperature Unsalted Butter (not stork) for a couple of minutes to loosen it and make it lighter!
+- Beat your room temperature unsalted butter for a couple of minutes to loosen it and make it lighter!

-- Add in your Icing Sugar a bit at a time and mix in fully!
+- Add in the icing sugar a bit at a time and mix in fully!

-- Add in your Vanilla, and beat again.
+- Add in the vanilla extract, and beat again.
 If your mixture is really stiff (and I mean, you will not be able to pipe with it - add in 1-2tbsp of boiling water to make it easier to pipe)

-- Using a Jumbo round piping tip, pipe buttercream onto your sponges, and add each layer of cake as you go!
+- Using your favourite piping tip, pipe buttercream onto your sponges, and add each layer of cake as you go!

 - Once you have piped all of the buttercream on, sprinkle the cake with some more Funfetti Sprinkles and enjoy!